RosettaCommons/documentation/scripting_documentation/RosettaScripts/FeaturesReporter/features_reporters/FeaturesDatabaseSchema.md

         <AtomTypesFeatures/>

-The atom-level chemical information stored in the rosetta AtomTypeSet.
+The atom-level chemical information stored in the Rosetta AtomTypeSet.
 This includes base parameters for the Lennard Jones Van der Waals term and Lazaridis Karplus solvation model.

 -   **atom\_types** : The atom type in the atom type set along with Lennard Jones and Lazaridis Karplus parameters
     -   *atom\_type\_set\_name* : The name of the atom type set.
 For atom type tests stored in the database the parameters are in the following directory */path/to/rosetta/main/database/chemical/atom\_type\_sets/\<atom\_type\_set\_name\>*